ThomasVan2/Fullstack-Fishing-Application/README.md

 - __Interactive Fish Species Carousel:__ Powered by the FishRepository, this feature allows users to explore a curated list of fish species.
 Information about each species is dynamically fetched and displayed, promoting educational engagement.

-- __Log Fishing Catches:__ Utilizing the CatchRepository, anglers can log details of their catches, including species, size, location, and date.
+- __Log Fish:__ Utilizing the CatchRepository, anglers can log details of their catches, including species, size, location, and date.
 This functionality enriches the user experience by allowing for a personalized digital logbook.

-- __Display User's Catches:__ Through integration with the UserRepository and CatchRepository, users can view a detailed list of their logged catches.
+- __Display User's Profile:__ Through integration with the UserRepository and CatchRepository, users can view a detailed list of their logged fish.
 This feature highlights the application's ability to provide personalized content, enhancing user engagement.

-- __Image Upload for Catches:__ The application supports uploading images for each catch, using the CatchImageRepository to store and retrieve images.
-This adds a visual dimension to the catch logs, making the entries more informative and engaging.
+- __Image Upload for Fish:__ The application supports uploading images for each logged fish, using the CatchImageRepository to store and retrieve images.
+This adds a visual dimension to the logs, making the entries more informative and engaging.

 - __RESTful API Design:__ The backend is designed with RESTful principles, facilitating easy and efficient communication between the frontend and backend.
 This ensures a seamless and dynamic user experience.